 The CMS capabilities are also fantastic.
 You can manage dynamic content, which is ideal for blogs or service pages where you want to showcase a lot of information but keep it looking tidy.
 Want code-level access?
 You got it.
 With Webflow, you can edit HTML and CSS directly to fine-tune your design.

 But here’s the kicker—there’s a bit of a learning curve.
 If you’re not tech-savvy, it could be daunting to navigate at first.
-However, the possibilities are near limitless once you get the hang of it.
+However, the possibilities are nearly limitless once you get the hang of it.

 For SEO, Webflow doesn’t skimp either.
 It offers features like clean URLs, customizable meta tags, and clean code, which can give you an extra edge in search engines.